Talk to us about how we can help you trade with Asia

 Jemma Xu, co-founder and CEO of Tripalocal, a Melbourne-based travel platform that serves the Chinese market, says there’s no better time for Australian start-ups to jump head-first into the world’s second biggest economy.

-Speaking after the Australia Week In China trade delegation, Xu said that Chinese government support was fostering a start-up culture in the country, which is presenting Australian entrepreneurs a great opportunity to get involved.
+Speaking after the Australia Week In China trade delegation earlier this year, Xu said that Chinese government support was fostering a start-up culture in the country, which is presenting Australian entrepreneurs a great opportunity to get involved.

 “It’s really a bit of a pity if Australian start-ups aren’t looking at the China market now – it’s very good timing as all the stars are lining up right now.”